ryness/stonks/_reports/NVO.md

   </details>
 ---

-**Generated:** <time class="js-local-time" datetime="2025-11-08T15:19:59.988880+00:00">2025-11-08 15:19 UTC</time> (runtime 1m 59s)
+**Generated:** <time class="js-local-time" datetime="2025-11-11T07:09:57.171806+00:00">2025-11-11 07:09 UTC</time> (runtime 1m 4s)

 ![Novo-Nordisk A/S logo](https://ryness.github.io/stonks/assets/logos/NVO.svg)

 ## 1. The Biz

-1.1. **Activities:** Novo Nordisk develops, manufactures, and markets therapies for diabetes and obesity, including human and modern insulins, GLP-1 treatments, and oral antidiabetic agents.
+1.1. **Activities:** Novo Nordisk is a Denmark-based leader in diabetes care, manufacturing and marketing human and modern insulins, GLP-1 injectable therapies, oral antidiabetics, and obesity treatments.
 It also operates a smaller biopharmaceutical segment (under 10% of revenue) focused on protein therapies for hemophilia and other disorders.

-1.2. **Profitable?:** Yes—NVO is profitable, with a ~32.9% profit margin, sustained positive net income across recent periods, and strong free cash flow.
+1.2. **Profitable?:** Yes — it is profitable, with consistently positive net income and an estimated ~33% profit margin, supported by strong free cash flow.

-1.3. **Customer & Markets:** Its primary customers are patients with diabetes, obesity, and select rare diseases served through healthcare providers and health systems.
-It operates globally with leadership in the branded diabetes market and recent activity in China via an AI-powered diabetes and weight-management partnership with Fangzhou.
+1.3. **Customer & Markets:** Primary customers are patients needing diabetes and obesity therapies served through healthcare systems worldwide.
+It addresses global diabetes and obesity markets and certain rare diseases like hemophilia, with a significant share of the branded diabetes market.

-1.4. **Competition:** Key competitors include Eli Lilly (GLP-1/obesity), Sanofi, AstraZeneca, and other large pharma.
-Novo Nordisk is the leading provider in global branded diabetes care (~one-third share) but faces strong competition from Eli Lilly in obesity drugs.
+1.4. **Competition:** Primary competitors include Eli Lilly (per recent headlines) and Pfizer, with CVS Health also cited among peers.
+Novo Nordisk ranks as the leading diabetes-care provider with roughly one-third of the global branded market.

 ## 2. Recent

-2.1. **7d Trend?:** down, as shares trade below the 20-DMA (52.26) and drifted toward support at 45.15 after a 49.56 local high.
+2.1. **7d Trend?:** down — price slipped from a local high ~49.56 toward support 45.15 and closed at 45.94 below the 20DMA.

-2.2. **7d Buy/Sell Points?:** Buying near 46.16 and the 45.15 support looked favorable, while selling into 49.56–50.54 resistance offered exits.
+2.2. **7d Buy/Sell Points?:** Buying near 45.15 (support/suggested buy zone) and selling near 49.56–49.90 (local high/7d resistance) were favorable levels.

-2.3.1. **7d Volume:** med
+2.3.1. **7d Volume:** low

 2.3.2. **7d Volatility:** med

 ## 3. Longterm

-3.1. **Stability?:** Novo Nordisk is a long-established company with more than 90 years in chronic disease treatment and a global leadership position in diabetes care.
-Financially it appears stable, posting a ~32.9% profit margin, consistent net income, and strong operating and free cash flow.
-Its diversified, though smaller, biopharma segment adds resilience.
-Overall, it resembles a stable, mature institution rather than a fly-by-night operator.
+3.1. **Stability?:** This is a large, established healthcare company and the leading global provider of branded diabetes treatments.
+Profitability is strong (profit margin ~33%) with robust operating cash flow and positive free cash flow.
+Its leadership position and diversified portfolio (diabetes, obesity, and a smaller biopharma segment) indicate durable demand.
+Overall, the financial profile suggests a stable institution rather than a fly-by-night.

-3.2. **Innovating?:** Yes—innovation and growth are evident, including a new AI-powered diabetes and weight management initiative with Fangzhou and a 5.1% revenue growth rate.
-It is also expanding its portfolio via deals such as the announced Akero Therapeutics acquisition.
+3.2. **Innovating?:** Innovating and growing — expanding GLP-1 and obesity franchises and exploring partnerships (e.g., Wegovy-related collaboration discussions), while showing M&A discipline by exiting the Metsera bid.

 ## 4. Context

-4.1. **News:** Recent headlines highlight a strategic partnership with Fangzhou to co-develop AI-driven diabetes and weight-management solutions announced at CIIE.
-Policy news shows a major pricing deal with the U.S. administration that will cut out-of-pocket costs and bring Medicare/Medicaid coverage for GLP-1s starting April 2026.
-Competitive pressure remains intense, with Eli Lilly reporting Phase 2 obesity data showing up to 20% weight loss.
-Overall, the mix of access expansion and pricing pressure suggests limited buy-the-rumor, sell-the-news dynamics in the near term.
+4.1. **News:** Investors viewed Novo Nordisk’s withdrawal from the $10B Metsera acquisition positively as a sign of financial discipline.
+Headlines also reported a pricing deal with the Trump administration alongside Eli Lilly that trades lower weight-loss drug prices for reduced tariffs and expanded market access.
+Another article discussed potential collaboration with Hims & Hers for Wegovy injections.
+These developments are broadly constructive, and per quick facts, there was no clear “buy the rumor” or “sell the news” response.

-4.2. **Tarrifs:** Tariff impacts appear muted at present: reports indicate a tariff reprieve under the recent U.S. drug pricing deal and management has stated limited concern, though prior headlines noted uncertainty.
-Net effect in the supplied data is that tariffs are a watch item but not a primary current driver.
+4.2. **Tarrifs:** Headlines indicate reduced tariffs in exchange for lower weight-loss drug prices, which should ease trade headwinds and support market access.
+Net effect appears positive for sentiment toward the stock.

 ## 5. QuickRef